Davao Death Squad: Official complicity

 In its 2009 report, Human Rights Watch criticized authorities for failing to act against the death squads.
 It condemned the then president, Gloria Macapagal Arroyo for tolerating the lawlessness, saying that she had, "largely turned a blind eye to the killing spree in Davao City and elsewhere."
 In 2004, Arroyo announced Rodrigo Duterte as her special advisor on crime, an appointment which was viewed as signifying her approval of extrajudicial killings.
 Human Rights Watch also highlighted the inaction of the Philippine National Police and national institutions such as the Department of Justice, the Ombudsman's Office, and the Commission on Human Rights.
-This official tolerance of vigilantism had created, they said, an environment of "widespread impunity".
+This official tolerance of vigilantism had created, it said, an environment of "widespread impunity".

 From 2009, Philippines government institutions periodically stated their intention to investigate the death squads.
 On one such occasion the National Commission on Human Rights created an inter-agency task force to look into the matter.
 However, no real action was forthcoming.
 In 2008, the UN special rapporteur on extrajudicial executions, Philip Alston, pointed out that the fact that the killers made no effort to hide their identity and threatened parents with the murder of their children, suggested a belief by the killers that they were immune from police action.

 In 2005, the deputy ombudsman for the Military and Other Law Enforcement Offices suspended four senior police officials for six months without pay because of their failure to solve a number of vigilante killings in their area.
 In an official statement the deputy ombudsman said: "The inability of the respondent police officers to prevent the summary killing in Davao City is an indication of gross neglect of duty and inefficiency and incompetence in the performance of official functions."

-When the four officers were suspended, the mayor of Davao, Duterte, directed the four officials to file a petition for certiorari, on the basis that the penalty would demoralize the police, reportedly claiming, "I have pledged to help [the police] especially when they are prosecuted for simply performing their duties," The suspension order was subsequently reversed by the Court of Appeals after the police officers filed a petition.
+When the four officers were suspended, the mayor of Davao, Duterte, directed the four officials to file a petition for certiorari, on the basis that the penalty would demoralize the police, reportedly claiming, "I have pledged to help [the police] especially when they are prosecuted for simply performing their duties."
+The suspension order was subsequently reversed by the Court of Appeals after the police officers filed a petition.

-In 2012, the Office of the Ombudsman charged 21 police officers with a charge of simple neglect of duty over the vigilante killings.
+In 2012, the Office of the Ombudsman charged 21 police officers with simple neglect of duty over the vigilante killings.
 The charge provided for penalties of 1-month suspension or a fine of 1 month's salary.
 Investigators from the Ombudsman's office found that there was an "unusually high number of unsolved killings" from 2005 to 2008 in the areas of jurisdiction of the officers' precincts.
 The officers ranged in seniority from police chief inspector to police senior superintendent.